Discover 30 realistic passive income ideas—from clipping videos to investing—that help you earn money while you sleep.

 Fulfillment by Amazon (FBA) lets you sell products without dealing with shipping or customer service.

-The biggest challenge is sourcing good products and marketing them well.
+The active part is finding products and sending your inventory to Amazon’s warehouses, but once you do that?
+They handle the rest.
+Your biggest challenge is sourcing good products and marketing them well.
 Once your listings take off, sales keep rolling in with minimal daily work.

 Jas dropped out of college to pursue Amazon FBA and was earning 6-figures by the age of 21.
 Oh, and she teaches others to do it too, over on her Exclusive Hustlers whop.